 This style of architecture is also difficult to control overt time.
 Given that there is so little overhead to adding a new function the temptation can be to address every new problem with a new function.
 Without careful governance you are left with numerous different implementations of the same feature and a lot of code that nobody remembers writing.

 Serverless architecture also has remarkably little to say on the subject of data persistence.
 All those stateless functions need to store their data and state somewhere and this inevitably ends up in one massive shared database.
 This couples every function to the same data schema making it more difficult to make changes without unexpected consequences.
 The shared database will also create a single point of failure that defines the scaling limits of the system due to data contention.

 In this sense stateless architectures can resemble the kind of systems built from database stored procedures in the 1990s and early 2000s.
 This has left a legacy of systems with badly-organised logic hosted in an inflexible runtime with a dependency on a single, enormous data store.
 The one difference is that you get more choice over where your processing happens, but the maintenance and scaling issues remain.

 Despite what the marketing hype would have you believe we are not in the midst of an evolution that started with containers and will finish with serverless platforms.

 Functions are supposed to be stateless so they can spin up quickly in response to demand.
-This pretty much rules out anything that relies on loading up significant amounts of reference data.
+This may rules out anything that relies on loading up significant amounts of reference data.
 Stateless architecture seems like a good fit for the predictable and repetitive workloads that need to be scaled up to accommodate significant peaks.

 Serverless could be seen as part of a wider trend that involves a cluster of technologies that allow you to compose applications out of autonomous services.
 The direction of travel certainly seems to be towards smaller, more self-contained services and greater automation.
 This does not have to involve abstracting away the infrastructure to a PaaS provider.